adrien-thierry/hmf-training/markdowns/en/file_upload_en.md

 Second method, double exention.

-Some site check ** the extention of the file ** you want to upload, there is a means of bypass this security, ** double extension **.
+Some site checks ** the extension of the file ** you want to upload, there is a means to bypass this security, ** double extension **.
-The idea is to integrate php code into a .gif file.
+The idea is to integrate PHP code into a .gif file.
-First create a .gif file with paint for example, then open file with a hexadecimal editor.
+First, create a .gif file with paint for example, then open file with a hexadecimal editor.
 Add your PHP code in the .gif file, add the .php extension, which we do "file.php.gif".
 Uploading will be done without worries!
 We went to our file.php.gif?